smartcontractresearchforum/docs/en/grants_general_contributors.md

 Another great way to introduce yourself to us is to find a thread on the [SCRF website](https://www.smartcontractresearch.org/) and add a well-reseasoned or insightful comment to one of the discussions.

-If you would like to get some deeper insight into how we do work and what we have on the go, you can also have a look at our [public board](https://github.com/orgs/smartcontractresearchforum/projects/5).
+If you would like to get some deeper insight into how we do work and what we have on the go, you can also have a look at our [project boards](https://github.com/orgs/smartcontractresearchforum/projects).